kyilmaz2421/ImageRepository/README.md

 Hosted at https://shopify-image-repository.herokuapp.com/

-(The database is hosted using MongoDB atlas free tier and therefore is slightly slow in sending large files)
+NOTE: The database is hosted using MongoDB atlas free tier and therefore is slightly slow in sending large image files.

 # Introduction